LordCheta/projectSmartMirror/README.md

 # projectSmartMirror
-UI for a smart mirror project built on electron
+UI for a smart mirror project built using the Electron.js framework for Desktop apps.

 ### To Run The Project